simonegosetto/com.noding.backend/PHP/WebTools/PHPMailer/README.md

 Formatting email correctly is surprisingly difficult.
 There are myriad overlapping RFCs, requiring tight adherence to horribly complicated formatting and encoding rules - the vast majority of code that you'll find online that uses the `mail()` function directly is just plain wrong!
 *Please* don't be tempted to do it yourself - if you don't use PHPMailer, there are many other excellent libraries that you should look at before rolling your own - try SwiftMailer, Zend_Mail, eZcomponents etc.

-The PHP `mail()` function usually sends via a local mail server, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail server; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail server.
+The PHP `mail()` function usually sends via a local mail serverExpress, typically fronted by a `sendmail` binary on Linux, BSD and OS X platforms, however, Windows usually doesn't include a local mail serverExpress; PHPMailer's integrated SMTP implementation allows email sending on Windows platforms without a local mail serverExpress.

 ## License